Helenology/Paper_Crowdsourcing/README.md

 # Crowdsourcing

-Relevant codes and some illustrations for the working paper *"A Statistical Framework for Hybrid Human-Machine Annotation"*.
+Relevant codes and some illustrations for the working paper *"Consolidation of Multiple Noisy Crowd Labels with Statistical Guarantees
+"*.

 ## A Brief Taste